 - Does the employer deduct any items from an employee’s final paycheck?

-- If so, are the deductions legally permitted? (use caution, very few deductions are permitted under CA law)
+- If so, are the deductions legally permitted?
+(Use caution, very few deductions are permitted under California law.)

 5. Anti-harassment, discrimination and retaliation